 ISLAMABAD: Pakistan and Afghanistan have agreed to an immediate ceasefire following high-level peace talks in Doha, Qatar’s Foreign Ministry announced early Sunday.

-The agreement comes after a week of fierce border clashes that raised tensions between the two neighbors.
+The agreement follows a week of fierce border clashes that heightened tensions between the two neighbors.
 In a statement, Qatar’s Foreign Ministry said the ceasefire was reached during a round of negotiations mediated by Qatar and Türkiye on Saturday.

 “Both sides also agreed to hold follow-up meetings in the coming days to ensure the sustainability of the ceasefire and verify its implementation in a reliable and sustainable manner,” the ministry said.